mtorpey/wooden-ships/2-basic.md

 qualify are printed below:

-1. If a player refuses to have combat and continually moves his ship out of the enemy\'s ship\'s range, he is considered the loser.
+1. If a player refuses to have combat and continually moves his ship out of the enemy's ship's range, he is considered the loser.
 This is not an explicit rule so some intelligence must be used to implement it.
 Its function is to keep partially damaged ships from attempting to draw by avoiding victory conditions.